Taleggio cheese

-Taleggio (/it/) (Talegg in Lombard language) is a semisoft washed-rind smear-ripened Italian cheese named after Val Taleggio, Italy.
-The cheese has a thin, edible crust and a strong aroma, but its flavour is comparatively mild with an unusual fruity tang.
+Taleggio (/it/; talegg, taegg or taècc) is a semisoft washed-rind smear-ripened Italian cheese named after Val Taleggio, Italy.
+The cheese has a thin, edible rind and a strong aroma, but its flavour is comparatively mild with an unusual fruity tang.
 The rind is a pinkish-brown, and the interior is creamy and pale yellow.
 It has a protected designation of origin so that only such cheese produced in the Lombardy or Piedmont regions of Italy may be designated as Taleggio.

 History

 Taleggio and similar cheeses have been around since Roman times, with Cicero, Cato the Elder, and Pliny the Elder all mentioning it in their writings.
 The cheese was solely produced in the Val Taleggio until the late 1800s, when some production moved to the Lombardy plain to the south.
 After 1992, cheesemakers in Val Taleggio attempted to rename the cheese they produced as Taleggio del Val Taleggio ("Taleggio of Val Taleggio") to distinguish it from the more widely produced versions from nearby areas, but abandoned the attempt when they received legal caution against it, as the cheese already had a protected designation of origin.